kriszyp/msgpackr/README.md

 With structured cloning enabled, msgpackr will also use extensions to store Set, Map, Error, RegExp, ArrayBufferView objects and preserve their types.

 ## Alternate Encoding/Package
-The high-performance serialization and deserialization algorithms in the msgpackr package are also available in the [cbor-x](https://github.com/kriszyp/cbor-x) for the CBOR format.
+The high-performance serialization and deserialization algorithms in the msgpackr package are also available in the [cbor-x](https://github.com/kriszyp/cbor-x) for the CBOR format, with the same API and design.
 A quick summary of the pros and cons of using MessagePack vs CBOR are:
-* MessagePack has wider adoption, and, at least with this implementation is slightly more efficient.
+* MessagePack has wider adoption, and, at least with this implementation is slightly more efficient (by roughly 1%).
-* CBOR has an official IETF standardization track, and the record extensions is conceptually/philosophically a better fit for CBOR tags.
+* CBOR has an [official IETF standardization track](https://tools.ietf.org/html/rfc7049), and the record extensions is conceptually/philosophically a better fit for CBOR tags.

 ## License